901.8 System Voltage

 Lighting poles may be either steel or aluminum.
 The type may be specified on the plans or left to the option of the contractor.
 The type of pole, as designated on the plans, shows the mounting height of the luminaire above the edge of travelway, not the actual length of pole.
 The proper length of pole and the method of attaining the mounting height of the luminaire above the edge of travelway are described in EPG 901.7.8 and EPG 901.7.9.

 Bracket arms are available in 4, 6, 8, 10, 12 and 15 ft. lengths for 30 ft. mounting heights and 6 and 15 ft. bracket arms for 45 ft. mounting heights.
 Only bracket arms of these lengths are used.
 The bracket arm designs are shown in the standard plans.
 Mast arms for mounting traffic detectors or traffic signals are not used on lighting poles since the poles are not designed to carry the extra load of the mast arm and unit.
 Pole foundations will be in accordance with the standard plans.
 Poles, foundations, and appurtenances for lighting are found in Standard Plan 901.00 for 30 ft. mounting height and in [https://www.modot.org/media/16904 Standard Plan 901.01 for 45 ft. mounting height.

 901.8.5 Trenching and Backfilling

-Trenching and backfilling will be classified as Type I, Type II or Type III as described in the standard specifications and shown on the plans.
+Trenching and backfilling will be classified as Type I, Type II or Type III as described in the Missouri Standard Specifications for Highway Construction and shown on the plans.
 Great care is to be exercised in classifying trenching and backfilling for bidding purposes, especially as to the possibility of encountering Type III.
 The limits of each type of trenching and backfilling are shown on the plans.
 Standard plans show the trench locations.